Grumman F-14 Tomcat: Iran

 While Iraq's army claimed it shot down more than 70 F-14s, the Foreign Broadcast Information System in Washington DC estimated that Iran lost 12 to 16 F-14s during the war.
 Cooper writes three F-14s were shot down by Iraqi pilots and four by Iranian surface-to-air missiles (SAM).
 Two more Tomcats were lost in unknown circumstances during the battle, and seven crashed due to technical failure or accidents.
 During the war, the Iranian Air Force F-14s suffered ten confirmed losses, one lost due to engine stall, one in unknown conditions, two by Iranian HAWK SAMs, two by MIG-23s and four were shot down by Mirage F-1s.
 There are also unconfirmed reports of the downing of 10 more Tomcats.

 On 31 August 1986, an Iranian F-14A armed with at least one AIM-54A missile defected to Iraq.
 Then again on 2 September 1986 another Iranian F-14A defected to Iraq.
-In addition, one or more of Iran's F-14A was delivered to the Soviet Union in exchange for technical assistance; at least one of its crew defected to the Soviet Union.

 On 24 July 2002, an Iranian F-14A confronted two Azerbaijani MiG-25s that were threatening an Iranian P-3F, securing a radar lock on one of the MiGs, which then turned away, during tensions over attempts by Azerbaijan to survey for oil in Iranian waters in the Caspian Sea.